10 Most Instagrammable Places in Mexico City

 Parque Mexico is one of the most popular and influential parks in the city, sporting vibrant greenery and impressive sculptures and architecture throughout.
 The park was designed with aesthetics and nature preservation in mind, so it’s easy to find a decent shot of the local flora along with the exotic plants like bamboo.

 Several artistic sculptures are set up throughout the park, and many have been turned into fountains.
 Plus, you’ll find several pavilions and walkways designed in an art deco style.
-You can experience all of this for yourself in the Hipodromo area southwest of city centre.
-Más información
+You can experience all of this for yourself in the Hipodromo neighborhood southwest of downtown.
+Read more

 Destination card image